s-batish/friends-quiz/README.md

     - This was due to a typo in the getItem and setItem methods as these previously read: getItem("highscores") and setItem("highScores") - with a capital S in the setItem method but not with getItem.
 Therefore, this was changed to "highScores" for both to solve this bug.
 ## Deployment
 - The website was deployed to Github pages.
 The steps to deploy are as follows:
-    - Login to Github and find the Github repository 'Friends Quiz'
+    - Login to Github and find the Github repository 'friends-quiz'
     - Click on the 'Settings' button at the top of the repository
     - Click on 'Pages' on the left hand side navigation menu
     - Select 'Deploy from a branch' under 'Source' if this is not already selected